duellsy/codeigniter-template/README.md

 Download and place the files in your CI installation.

-Add subooatmpl to your autoload file in the libraries config item.
+Add 'template' to your autoload file in the libraries config item.

 Update the config/subooatmpl.php file to set your base template settings such as the sites name, title, and other items like which css and js files are always loaded.